Denemo

-Denemo is a scorewriter and music sequencer.
-Denemo has been under development since 1999.
+Denemo is a free and open-source scorewriter for Linux, macOS and Windows.
+It provides a graphical interface for entering and editing musical notation.
+The program is distributed under the GNU General Public License.

 Denemo helps prepare notation for publishing and lets a user rapidly enter notation, simultaneously typesetting via the LilyPond music engraver.
 Music can be typed in using a PC keyboard, taken from MIDI input, or played into a microphone plugged into a soundcard.
 The program plays back via an internal sampler and can act as a JACK/MIDI client.
 Denemo includes scripts to run music tests and practice exercises for educational purposes.

+History

+Matthew Hiller began developing Denemo in 1999 as a graphical front end for LilyPond.
+In 2001, he handed the project over to Adam Tee.
+In a 2006 account of its development, Dave Phillips noted that the small development team also had to keep pace with changes to LilyPond, which sometimes slowed work on Denemo.

 Features

-Denemo can output entire scores (including Table of Contents and Critical Commentary automatically generated from comments placed in the music) as well as excerpts in a number of formats, including: